 California has the fifth-highest debt of any state, with total liabilities coming out to $362.87 billion.
 Total assets come out to $301.1 billion, creating a $55.96 billion net debt and giving California a debt ratio of 120.5%.
 California's debt and liabilities can be broken down into three categories: retirement liabilities, budgetary borrowing, and bond debt.
 However, combining California's federal, state, and local debt brings California's debt total to over $1 trillion.
 According to this report, the debt would cost each resident of California $33,000 or each taxpayer $74,000.

 States with the Least Debt

-Alaska has the lowest debt of any state in the U.S. Alaska's total liabilities add up to $10.75 billion and its total assets add up to $82.07 billion, giving Alaska the third-highest net position in the country of about $72 billion and a debt ratio of only 13.3%.
+Alaska has the third-lowest debt and the third-highest net position of $76.74 billion.
+Alaska's total liabilities add up to $12.65 billion, and its total assets add up to $89.17 billion.
 Although Alaska does not have a state income tax, its revenue is well-supplied by taxes on oil and gas production.

 North Carolina's net position is $54.41 billion, making it the fourth-highest net position in the U.S. North Carolina's assets are $78.67 billion higher.
 Its total liabilities are $23.62 billion, giving a debt ratio of 30%.